Mixing NV Energy Policy with Go Solar Group

 4. What module and inverter manufacturers do you use?

 Go Solar Group uses Axitec monocrystalline modules, which are German-engineered.
 We also offer LG, Silfab and Solaria premium module options.

 We use Solar Edge inverters.
 Solar Edge inverters are string inverters with power optimizers, making them ideal for homes with shading issues.

 Post Installation Questions to Which You Will Want the Answer

 1. Do you contract your work?
 If so, to whom?

-Post-installation concerns may need to be handled by the contractor who actually installed the solar system.
+Post-installation concerns may need handling by the contractor who installed the solar system.
 Finding out who is going to do your installation will save you time and hassle.
-Go Solar Group doesn’t contract their installations.
+Titan Solar Power is Go Solar Group’s installation partner.

 2. Do you maintenance your installs?
 If not, who do I call to get my system fixed?

 If something happens to your system or it isn’t producing as expected, you want to make sure it will be an easy fix.
 Go Solar Group maintains all of the solar systems that they install.